shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “But why now?
 Why wasn’t I given this choice then?”

 “You were too young, so I made that decision for you.
 But now, you are old enough, so now you get to decide for yourself.
 But be aware, not everyone will be accepting as me.
-You are *my* daughter, Ersatzica.
-I will love you no matter what you decide to be.”
-Awoomoon wrapped Ersatzica in a hug and rested her head on hers.
+The decision you face now will be a difficult one.
+But remember this, you *are* my daughter, Ersatzica.
+And I will love you no matter which you decide to be: cat, or wolf.”
+Awoomoon wrapped Ersatzica in a hug and rested her head on hers, slowing stroking her hair.

 Ersatzica sat still for a moment.
 This was a lot to take in.
 Growing up as a wolf, and suddenly realizing she was a cat.
 That there *was* no permanent fix for her transforming into a cat, and the wolfskin was the best there was.
-Well, she would take what she can get.

-Ersatzica reached for the wolfskin.
-Putting it on, she said, “I’m a wolf.”

-[echo saying from earlier in story?]

-[clarify that this line is an external interruption]

-*AWOOOOOOO!* (“Chief!”)

-[have Awoomoon respond with another howl]

-“That is all, Ersatzica.
-I love you, my pup.”
-She licked her on the forehead.
-Then she dashed up the stairs to attend to an urgent matter.
+Should she choose to stay in her “true” form?
+Or should she stay loyal to her wolf form, the one Mother chose for her?
+She no longer felt at home in her wolf skin, now that she knows it’s not her own.
+But she’s afraid of what will happen if she chooses cat.
+Will the village forsake her?
+Will her siblings?
+She couldn’t stand the thought of letting down Wryonin, or Lemilay, and especially Mudrich.
+Or even herself.
+How in Alpha’s name can she look at herself in a mirror and not see a loathsome cat who betrayed her own family for her own comfort?
+But how could she live with herself, living the life of a lie?
+Ersatzica sobbed.

+Mother soothed her, singing her a lullaby.

+Finally, Ersatzica reached for the wolfskin.
+She grabbed it, and pulled it close.
+The blue streak in the wolfskin hugged her.
+Hugging it back, she whispered, “Thank you, Monassus.
+For giving me this choice.
+For giving me this life.”

+Mother hummed the melody of the lullaby.

+“Mother, I’ve made my choice.”
+Ersatzica pushed out of her Mother’s embrace and stood up.
+She performatively held out the wolfskin.

+Mother held her breath, looking up at her.

+After dusting it off, Ersatzica flipped the wolfskin around her shoulders and slipped the scalp over her head like a hood.
+Monassus reached out across her body, lending her his wolf face, his wolf fur pattern, and his wolf claws.
+“I’m a wolf.”

+Mother got up, licked her on the forehead, and hugged her.
+“I love you, my pup.”
+Her tail wagged as a tear fell from her eye.

+Ersatzica sucked in her tears as she returned the embrace.

+“Now, my pup, let’s prepare for battle.” *AWOOOOO!* (“Here!”)

+*AWOOOOO!* (“Here!”)
+Ersatzica echoed.

+*AWOOOO!* (“Here!”)
+Replied Mudrich and the other wolves in the mess hall.

+When Ersatzica entered the mess hall, she howled, *AWOOOO!* (angry sounding gibberish).

+The wolves all howled back in unison.